elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If you want to shorten a property and supply a value to a property, we can combine both with a colon and assign a shortened property name.
-The semi-colon sets the new shortened property name, and the assignment operator assigns a new value.
+  <div><strong>Interview Response:</strong> To abbreviate a property and assign a value to it, we can merge the two using a colon and assign a shortened property name.
+The use of a colon defines the new abbreviated property name, while the assignment operator assigns a fresh value.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />